SimWrapper

 Each of the subfolders in the example project shows different map views and capabilities of SimWrapper -- network link plots, statistical charts, area maps (shapefiles), dashboards, and so on.

-• Experiment with the various knobs and configuration settings to see how the visualizations can be manipulated
+• Experiment with the various knobs and configuration settings in the visualizations to see how they can be manipulated

-• From your PC file browser, open up the viz-*.yaml files in each subfolder to see how each of the visualizations is defined in a readable text format.
+• From your PC file explorer / Finder, find the YAML text files namedviz-*.yaml in each subfolder to see how each of the visualizations is defined in a clear, readable text format.

 • Every visualization type has a different filename "prefix" to help you find them: e.g, viz-map-*.yaml are for shapefiles, viz-link-*.yaml are for MATSim network plots, and so on.

-• You can edit these YAML files, save, and click Reload on your browser to see how your changes affect the visualizations.
+• Try making a copy and editing these YAML files.
+Save and click Reload on your browser to see how your changes affect the visualizations.

 The dashboards subfolder shows how you can combine multiple visualizations into cohesive dashboards.